lkodinsson/MARS/Basic/PHB.md

 #### Encumbered

+Encumberd characters move at half speed and get a disadvantage to strength and dexterity rolls.

 #### Enfeebled

 Enfeebled characters have difficulty using their muscles, and suffer a disadvantage to all strength rolls.

 #### Entangled

+Entangled characters are considered immobilized, but may spend a swift action to break free for a turn.
+During this turn the entangled character is treated as though they are encumbered.
+If that character is already encumbered, then they cannot break free.

 #### Exhausted